 According to experts, as much as fifty percent of the warmth in your house is lost from the basement of your house.
-This could occur due to the presence of gaps, cracks and poorly insulated walls of your basement.
-They let the valuable heat to escape from through them.
+This could occur due to the presence of gaps, cracks, and poorly insulated walls of your basement.
+They let the valuable heat escape from through them.

 Moisture is one of the major concerns for your basement.
 Ground moisture can enter your house through the cracked foundation walls.
-You must spray a closed cell SPF foam onto the inside of a foundation, that helps prevent moisture intrusion through these walls.
+You must spray a closed-cell SPF foam onto the inside of a foundation that helps prevent moisture intrusion through these walls.
 If you choose fiberglass for the exterior wall insulation, you must ensure that the vapor barrier meets local code requirements.
-While traditional fiberglass insulation can only protect against heating and cooling loss caused by conduction, spray foam thoroughly protects against all six paths of heating and cooling loss (conduction, convection, radiation, air infiltration, moisture accumulation, and air intrusion).
-Anyway, you must secure the walls and the ground from moisture.
+While traditional fiberglass insulation can only protect against heating and cooling loss caused by conduction, spray foam thoroughly protects against all six heating and cooling losses (conduction, convection, radiation, air infiltration, moisture accumulation, and air intrusion).
+Anyway, it would help if you secured the walls and the ground from moisture.
 Once it enters, it would not cause heating issues but might also lead to molds.

 This is one of the important factors to consider.
 Depending on your location, you may need to insulate basement walls to comply with building codes.
 Different places have different rules and regulations, and you must abide by them.
 Minimum R-values (a measure of thermal resistance.
 The higher the R-value, the greater the insulating effectiveness.) vary from one region to the next.

 These rules are still applicable when you install heating equipment years after constructing your homes.
-If a basement lacks heat, you may need to insulate the ceiling in order to comply with local codes.
+If a basement lacks heat, you may need to insulate the ceiling to comply with local codes.

 With proper insulation in place, you can avoid all such conditions.
 You will also be able to cut down on maintenance costs and reduce heating expenses.
 This would also increase the resale value of your house.
-Hiring professional to assist would not only help you in insulating your basement adequately but would also enable you to maintain it.
+Hiring professional to assist would help you in insulating your basement adequately and enable you to maintain it.
 They would complete the project on time and with great efficiency.
 By hiring an experienced firm, you would receive quality service, time after time.
 These experts guide you throughout the process and might also give you tips to ensure longevity.